KyrieAthenaCendana/Josh/README.md

     <!-- Blockquote -->
     <blockquote>
-        Chef Somchai, a Thai cuisine expert, said: "The key to a delicious Tom Yum Goong lies in the balance of flavors—sweet, sour, salty, and spicy."
+        <p>"The key to a delicious Tom Yum Goong lies in the balance of flavors—sweet, sour, salty, and spicy."</p>
+        <footer>— Chef Somchai, Thai cuisine expert</footer>
     </blockquote>

     <!-- Preparation List -->